-Between 12-29% of veterinarians have shown positive skin tests and 5% of healthy people in other jobs, which indicates that while they have had the infection, symptoms have been mild it not apparent at all.
+Between 12-29% of veterinarians have shown positive skin tests and 5% of healthy people in other jobs, which indicates that while they have had the infection, symptoms have been mild or not apparent at all.

 - Indirect fluorescent assay (IFA)

 - A biopsy of the affected lymph node for evaluation.